ydahal1/ydahal1/jokes.md

-What kind of dog lives in a particle accelerator?
-A Fermilabrador Retriever.
+The other day, my wife asked me to pass her lipstick but I accidentally passed her a glue stick.
+She still isn't talking to me.

 [
-Thu May 21 01:02:41 UTC 2026
+Fri May 22 01:00:50 UTC 2026
  ]